-Sunshine and classic spring conditions on tap for 21st Annual Bud Light Reggae Festival
+Sunshine and warm temps on tap for 27th Annual Bud Light Reggae Festival

-CARRABASSETT VALLEY, Maine – With the start of Sugarloaf’s annual Bud Light Reggae Festival just days away, forecasts are promising a classic spring weekend for the biggest spring skiing party in the east, April 16-19.
-Sugarloaf is currently one of only seven resorts in the east still open, and has the most open terrain in the east, with 114 trails covering 542 acres.
+CARRABASSETT VALLEY, ME - With the start of Sugarloaf's annual Bud Light Reggae Festival just a few days away, forecasts are calling for a classic spring weekend for the biggest spring skiing party in the east, April 9-12.

-Weather forecasts are calling for sunshine and spring temperatures straight through the weekend, with temperatures expected to approach 60 degrees during the day on Friday, and sunny skies and temperatures in the mid to upper 40s expected for Saturday and Sunday.
+Weather forecasts are calling for partly-to-mostly sunny skies and warm spring temperatures throughout the weekend, with highs approaching 50 on Saturday and Sunday.
 Given the unpredictability of April weather in the mountains, this is welcome news to festival organizers, and resort patrons making their way to Sugarloaf for this weekend's festivities.

-About the Sugarloaf Resort – Located in Carrabassett Valley, ME, Sugarloaf is recognized as one of the top winter and golf resorts in the world and is home to the only lift-serviced above treeline skiing and riding in the East and one of Golf Digest’s America’s 100 Greatest Golf Courses.
+About Sugarloaf - Located in Carrabassett Valley, ME, Sugarloaf is largest ski area in the East, and is home to the only lift-serviced above treeline skiing and riding in the East, as well as the number one golf course in Maine, according to Golf Digest.
 Sugarloaf is a member of the Boyne Resorts family of resorts and attractions.
 Follow: www.sugarloaf.com, www.facebook.com/sugarloaf, and http://twitter.com/sugarloafmaine.